IsaacBradley/Tharaka-University-App/Tharaka University App Libraries.md

-#Libraries used#
+#Libraries used include:

-Tkinter
-PIL
-Time
-Webbrowser
+Tkinter, PIL, Time and Webbrowser